Last published: November 23, 2023

 There is limited information regarding regular use of 2C-B and withdrawal symptoms.

-If your use of 2C-B or other drugs is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.
+If your use of 2C-B is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.

 Not sure what you are looking for?
 Try our intuitive Path2Help tool and be matched with support information and services tailored to you.Find out more